ajtock/NGS_intro_Cambridge_SysBio/README.md

 If you are working with many FASTQ files, [MultiQC](https://multiqc.info/) can be used to aggregate FastQC-generated results and compile one HTML report that's easier to digest than individual reports for each sample.

-## Removing technical sequences and low-quality bases using Cutadapt
+## Step 2.
+Removing technical sequences and low-quality bases using Cutadapt

 There are several tools available for filtering and trimming reads to remove technical sequences (e.g., sequencing adapters) and low-quality bases, including [Cutadapt](https://cutadapt.readthedocs.io/en/stable/) and [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).
 Removing these sequences is important because it means that downstream analyses won't be compromised by base calls in which we have low confidence, or by the presence of technical sequences that do not reflect the biology of the sample we have sequenced.